SecretFoundation/docs/docs/cli/secretcli.md

 ```

 Furthermore, you can build a transaction and print its JSON format to STDOUT by
-appending `--generate-only` to the list of the command line arguments:
+appending `--generate-only` to the list of arguments:

 ```bash
 secretcli tx send <sender-key-alias-or-address> <recipient-address> 10uscrt \